Are there any differences in the abilities of men and women to navigate?

 The roles of men and women have tended to favour men’s opportunities to improve their navigational ability, but not universally as Colonel Dodge noticed when observing the Native Americans in the 19th century,

 ‘The older women have a vast amount of outdoor work, hunting up stray ponies, etc., particularly in winter, when it is too cold for her lord and master to be out, or when he is probably losing the stray animals at the gaming-table.’

-Some cultures have also recognized that the people who are chosen to do the navigating may not be the best ones to pass on that knowledge.
-In the Australian outback Lindsay discovered that the men made poor teachers and the ‘best of all instructors is an Aboriginal woman who has taught the art to many children in her time.’
+Some cultures also recognize that the people who are chosen to do the navigating are not the best ones to pass on that knowledge.
+In the Australian outback, Lindsay discovered that the men made poor teachers and the ‘best of all instructors is an Aboriginal woman who has taught the art to many children in her time.’
 This may be the reason that in some Pacific myths navigation is the gift of women.

 The relationship between sex, our place in the universe and our journeys in it has long been an imperfect one and although always changing the modern age has obviously not ironed out all biases.
 In the late sixties S. Jocelyn Bell Burnell worked to help discover the strange and ‘phenomenal objects’ in the universe that are now known as pulsars,

 ‘Arguably, my student status and perhaps my gender were also my downfall with respect to the Nobel Prize, which was awarded to Professor Antony Hewish and Professor Martin Ryle.’

 It remains a contentious area.
 Even if we appreciate that opportunities in the workplace should be equal, it does not mean that the two sexes are equal in all innate abilities.
 Men do, on average, run faster and have a reputation for being more aggressive.
 Women have a better sense of smell and a reputation for being able to do more than one thing at a time.
 The world is a much more interesting place because of the differences and fairer one for not deciding everything on the basis of irrelevant ones.